awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 ### Encrypt<a name="wm-cloudtrail-encrypt"></a>

 When you create a new mailbox, Amazon WorkMail generates a mailbox key and calls AWS KMS to encrypt the mailbox key\.
-Amazon WorkMail sends an [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) request to AWS KMS with the plaintext mailbox key and an identifier for the CMK of the Amazon WorkMail organization\.
+Amazon WorkMail sends an [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) request to AWS KMS with the plaintext mailbox key and an identifier for the KMS key of the Amazon WorkMail organization\.

 The event that records the `Encrypt` operation is similar to the following example event\.
 The user is the Amazon WorkMail service\.
-The parameters include the CMK ID \(`keyId`\) and the encryption context for the Amazon WorkMail organization\.
+The parameters include the KMS key ID \(`keyId`\) and the encryption context for the Amazon WorkMail organization\.
 Amazon WorkMail also passes in the mailbox key, but that is not recorded in the CloudTrail log\.

 ```
 {